 - Develop an ongoing training program in which parents and staff are both teachers and learners.

-- Acknowledge that sharing power with parents is not abdication of one’s professional leadership role.
-Rather it provides an opportunity to understand the interests and goals of parents, and to learn ways to achieve them (Edwards, 1992, p.
-224).
+- Acknowledge that sharing power with parents is not losing one’s professional leadership role.
+Rather it provides an opportunity to understand the interests and goals of parents, and to learn ways to achieve them.

 Have you considered these strategies?